ecadlabs/taquito/docs/ledger_integration_test.md

 author: Roxane Letourneau
 ---

-The integration tests for the Ledger Signer are disabled by default because they require having a Ledger Device connected to your computer.
+The Ledger Signer's integration tests are disabled by default because they require having a Ledger Device connected to your computer.

 ## Steps to run the tests